Last updated: Tuesday, 2 March 2021 at 9am

-Following the announcement by the Queensland Premier relaxing Greater Brisbane’s COVID-19 restrictions from 1am 22 January, QPAC will once again open its theatres at 100% capacity.
-QPAC theatres will welcome full houses and masks will not be required however patrons may choose to wear masks when they feel social distancing cannot be achieved.
+Following the announcement by the Queensland Premier relaxing Greater Brisbane’s COVID-19 restrictions from 1am 22 January, QPAC theatres are once again operating at 100% capacity.
+This means theatres will no longer be ticketed in a checkerboard style with seats left vacant between booking groups and there may be patrons occupying the seats directly beside, behind or in front of you during a performance.
+Masks are not required however patrons may choose to wear masks when they feel social distancing cannot be achieved.

 Wearing a mask is recommended in situations where you may not be able to maintain physical distancing such as entering and exiting theatres or moving through areas where lots of people are gathered.
 Keep a mask with you, so that if you get into one of those situations, you have some added protection.